To keep the body in good health is a duty…otherwise we shall not be able to keep our mind strong and clear – Buddha

 Mr. B has systematised over 200 classical yoga Asanas and 14 different types of Pranayamas (with variations of many of them) from the simple to the incredibly difficult.
 These have been structured and categorised so as to allow a beginner to progress surely and safely from basic postures to the most advanced as they gain flexibility, strength and sensitivity in mind, body and spirit.

-Daily Yoga Schedule
+Siem Reap Yoga Daily Schedule